 Some of the popular intermittent fasting methods are:

 OMAD: One Meal A Day is a type of intermittent fasting protocol where you’ll fast for 23 hours and use 1 hour to eat all your required macros for the day.
-It’s also the advanced version of intermittent fasting.
+It’s also an advanced version of intermittent fasting.

 20:4: Similar to OMAD, the 20:4 ratio means you’ll be fasting for 20 hours and allocating 4 hours to eat your food for the day.

 16:8: This is when you fast for 16 hours and allocate 8 hours to eat your food for the day.
 The 16:8 protocol is also one of the most commonly practiced forms of intermittent fasting because if you exclude the sleeping hours, you’ll only be fasting from morning till lunch.
 It’s a lot easier to manage when you’re entirely new to fasting.